Chapter 1: The Mandalorian: Casting

 In November 2018, it was announced that Pedro Pascal had been cast as The Mandalorian, the protagonist of the series.
 After meeting with Favreau, Pascal initially thought he would be playing Boba Fett.
 Also in November 2018, it was announced that Nick Nolte had been cast as the voice of Kuiil.
 On December 12, 2018, it was announced that Carl Weathers, Werner Herzog, and Omid Abtahi had joined the main cast as Greef Karga, The Client, and Dr. Pershing, respectively.
 On March 21, 2019, Taika Waititi was revealed to be recording a voice for the series, speculated to be bounty hunter droid IG-88, but which turned out to be a new character named IG-11.

 Additional guest starring actors cast for this episode include John Beasley as a bartender, Horatio Sanz as a Mythrol bounty, Tait Fletcher as Alpha Trawler, Ryan Watson as Beta Trawler, Dmitrious Bistrevsky as Quarren Trawler, Christopher Bartlett as a ferryman, Brian Posehn as a speeder pilot, and Emily Swallow as The Armorer.
 Brendan Wayne and Lateef Crowder are credited as stunt doubles for The Mandalorian.
-Wayne had worked closely with Pascal to develop the character.
+Both worked closely with Pascal to develop the character's movements.
 Misty Rosas and Rio Hackford are credited as performance artists for Kuiil and IG-11, respectively.
 "The Child" was performed by various puppeteers.

-Filming
+Filming and visual effects

 Principal photography began in the first week of October 2018 in Southern California.
+Filming took place at the Manhattan Beach Studios in California under the working title Project Huckleberry, while also receiving a limited location filming in the area of Los Angeles.
+The series applies the StageCraft which was created with the intention of capturing the digital environments rendered on a video wall in real time in order to bring high quality images for the to final effects.
+Greig Fraser was the sole director of photography for the first and third episodes, which were filmed together at the same time.
+Filming for the first season wrapped on February 27, 2019.
+Visual effects for the episode were created by Industrial Light & Magic (ILM), Base FX, ImagineEngine, MPC, Pixomondo, El Ranchito, Ghost FX, Hybride FX, and Important Looking Pirates.
+The development of the visual effects was supervised by Richard Bluff.

 Music

-Ludwig Göransson composed the musical score for the episode.
-The soundtrack album for the episode was released on November 12, 2019.
+A soundtrack album for the episode was released by digitally by Walt Disney Records on November 12, 2019, featuring Ludwig Göransson's score.
+On August 24, 2020, it was announced that Mondo would be releasing a limited edition for the complete score of the first season on vinyl edition, consisting of 8-CD discs for each episode with each one set pressed with a 180 Gram vinyl disc housed in its own jacket that features artwork by Paul Mann, while the box set is adorned with Mando's mudhorn Signet.
+The pre-orders for the soundtrack started on June 26, and finally released on December 15.